Zachary-Pearce/Pomegranate/.github/CODE_OF_CONDUCT.md

 ## Enforcement

 Intances of abusive, harassing, or other unacceptable behaviour may be reported via email at zachary.pearce25@gmail.com.
-The promptness and fairness of the review and investigation of any complaints will be held to a high standard, please remember that upholding this standard is reliant on the quality of the report so make sure to include the following:
+The promptness and fairness of the review and investigation of any complaints will be held to a high standard, please remember that upholding this standard is also reliant on the quality of the report so make sure to include the following:
 * Your contact information
 * If known, the names of those involved
 * When, where, and what